-- A. Use the design standards and methodologies described in the Drainage Design Manual (DDM) for Maricopa County, Arizona, latest edition, which includes Volume I - Hydrology, Volume II -Hydraulics and Volume III - Erosion.
+- A. The design standards and methodologies described in the Drainage Design Manual (DDM) for Maricopa County, Arizona, latest edition, include Volume I Hydrology, Volume II Hydraulics and Volume III Erosion.
 The SDDM prevails in any conflict between the DDM for Maricopa County and the Town's SDDM whenever the latter is more restrictive.
-Design Engineer should discuss any conflict with the appropriate Town staff for resolution before submitting reports and plans for review. - B. The analysis of hydrologic and hydraulic hazards within this region must consider impacts to all downstream and upstream areas.
-Failure to consider these impacts may result in hazardous diversions of flow, increases in peak discharge flow rates and disruption of the transport equilibrium.
-Any of these phenomena could increase the flooding and erosion potential to downstream properties and create a liability. - 1.
-Design drainage facilities to maintain the natural runoff and channel characteristics. - 2.
-Do not adversely impact drainage patterns, including the location and configuration of watershedof watershedof boundaries, or create new areas of concentrated flows leaving the site. - 3.
-Maintain the stability of natural drainage channels, particularly the channel banks, as much as is possible.
+The Design Engineer should discuss and resolve any conflict with the appropriate Town staff before submitting reports and plans for review. - B. Analysis of hydrologic and hydraulic hazards within this region must consider impacts to all downstream and upstream areas.
+Failure to consider these impacts may result in hazardous flow diversions, increases in peak discharge flow rates, and transport equilibrium disruptions.
+Any of these phenomena can increase flooding and erosion potential to downstream properties and create liability. - 1.
+Design drainage facilities to maintain natural runoff and channel characteristics. - 2.
+Do not adversely impact drainage patterns, including the location and configuration of watershed boundaries, or create new areas of concentrated flow leaving the site. - 3.
+Maintain the stability of natural drainage channels, particularly channel banks, as much as is possible. - 4.
+Do not increase the natural conveyance capacity of existing channel flows. - 5.
+Maintain the natural sedimentation characteristics of existing drainage ways. - 6.
+Do not restrict or obstruct natural habitat conditions or movements with improvements to existing channels. - 7.
+Maintain the natural vegetation density and diversity of existing channels. - 8.
+Preserve the viewshed characteristics of Natural Washes.

+C. Retention and Detention Basins

-4. Do not increase the natural conveyance capacityvolume of existing channel flows.
-5. Maintain the natural sedimentation characteristics of an existing drainage way.
-6. Do not restrict or obstruct natural habitat condition or movement with improvements to existing channels.
-7. Maintain the natural vegetation density and diversity of existing channels.
-8. Preserve the viewshed characteristics of naturallarge washes and vista corridors Commented [CC4]: Edited for consistency with definitions 9.
-Design retention and detention basins to blend into the natural contours and undulations of the site and the local natural terrain.
-10. When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
-Exceptions may be made by the Community Development DirectorZoning Administrator and Town Engineer if the following conditions are met: a.
-The basins will be maintained by a property owners association or its equivalent; b.
-Appropriately sized drainage and maintenance access easements are provided; and c.
-The basin is accessible from a street.
-C. Retention Basins 1.
-Design retention and detention basins to blend into the natural contours and undulations of the site and the local natural terrain.
-2. When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
-Exceptions may be made by the Community Development Director and Town Engineer if the following conditions are met:
+- 1. Design retention and detention basins to blend with the natural contours and undulations of the site and local natural terrain. - 2.
+When designing or platting a new subdivision, locate retention and detention basins in separate tracts, not on individual lots.
+Exceptions may be made by the Community Development Director and Town Engineer provided the following conditions are met: - a.
+Basins will be maintained by a property owners association or equivalent organization; - b.
+Appropriately sized drainage and maintenance access easements are provided; and - c.
+Basins are accessible from a street. - 3.
+The design depth of water stored in the basin shall not exceed 3 feet. - 4.
+The maximum side slope of the basin shall not exceed 4:1 unless otherwise approved by the Town Engineer. - 5.
+Round and contour the bottom and top edges of the side slopes to achieve a gradual slope transition. - 6.
+Where retaining walls are utilized as part of a basin, use textured and/or dark surface treatments on the portion of the wall that could be inundated to minimize water staining visibility.
+Guardrails may be required at the top of such walls per the Town's adopted building code. - 7.
+In basins, use only plant materials capable of surviving inundation.
+Trees and woody shrubs are preferred; avoid succulents and herbaceous shrubs.
+In areas using natural desert plants, use plants typical to desert riparian areas, such as mesquite, blue palo verde, desert willow, wolfberry, desert hackberry, desert holly, jojoba, beloperone, etc.

-a.
-The basins will be maintained by a property owners association or its equivalent;

-b.
-Appropriately sized drainage and maintenance access easements are provided; and c.
-The basin is accessible from a street.

-$\underline{3.}$ The design depth of water stored in the basin shall not exceed 3 feet.

-- ± 2 .
-The maximum side slope of the basin is 4:1 unless otherwise approved by the Town Engineer. - $\underline{53}.$ Round and contour the bottom and top edges of the side slopes in order to achieve a gradual slope transition. - 64.
-Where retaining walls are utilized as part of a basin, use textured and/or dark surface treatments on the portion of the wall that could be inundated to minimize the visibility of water staining.
-Guardrails may be required at the top of such walls per the Town's adopted building code.

-- 25. Use only plant materials in basins that are capable of surviving while being inundated.
-Trees and woody shrubs are preferred; avoid succulents and herbaceous shrubs in basins.
-In areas where natural desert plants are being used, use plants that are typical to desert riparian areas, such as mesquite, blue palo verde, desert willow, wolfberry, desert hackberry, desert holly, jojoba and beloperone, etc. - 86.
-Basins shall not occupy more than 50 percent of the frontage landscaped area unless specifically approved by the Town. - 7.
-Unless otherwise waived by the Town Engineer, drainage basins for new developments new subdivisions should not be placed on individual lots unless all of the following criteria are met: - a.
-Basin is designed to retain required volume per Section 3-2. - b.
-Basin is directly accessible and visible from a street or alley - c.
-Maintenance of the basin is designated to a property owners association - d.
-Basin and its access are placed within a drainage and access easement - 98.
-Landscape installation shall conform to current version of the Town Landscape Guidelines. - $\underline{109}$.
-Natural growth habits shall be taken into consideration to minimize maintenance frequency and intensity. - 110.
-Landscaping should not create hazards to public safety through either plant growth habit, structure, or location. - D. Surface Channels
+- 8. Basins shall not occupy more than 50 percent of the frontage landscaped area unless specifically approved by the Town Engineer. - 9.
+Landscape installation shall conform to the current version of the Town Landscape Guidelines. - 10.
+Consider natural growth habits to minimize maintenance frequency and intensity. - 11.
+Landscaping should not create public safety hazards through either plant growth habit, structure, or location.
+Examples of public safety hazards may include but are not limited to impeding views within sight visibility triangles, impeding sidewalks or pathways, and impeding views of regulatory signage along public streets.

+D. Surface Channels